StrangeBeeCorp/docs/docs/flow/operations/security-maintenance.md

 ### CVE in the object storage

-Edit `docker-compose.yml` to bump the tag and digest on both `s3-store` and `init-s3-store`, which deliberately share one image reference.
+Edit `docker-compose.yml` to bump the tag and digest on both `s3-store` and `init-s3-store`, keeping the two image references identical.
 Then stop the `orchestrator` service, recreate the store, and provision it again:

 ```bash
 docker compose stop orchestrator